stephaniepatriciaans/Food-Recipes-Analysis/README.md

 # TrueFork
 By Stephanie Anshell and Ved Panse
+---
 ## Introduction

 **What we wanted to find out:**
-We looked at recipes from Food.com to see if healthy dishes are rated any differently than indulgent ones.
-After that, we tried to build a model that could predict whether a recipe would get a high rating.
+We explored a massive dataset of Food.com recipes and user reviews to answer one simple but important question:
+**Are healthy recipes rated worse than unhealthy ones?**

+**Why this question matters:**
+Nutrition-conscious cooks often wonder whether choosing healthier meals means sacrificing taste—or at least, popularity.
+If online ratings tend to favor indulgent dishes, this might skew what people choose to cook or share.
+Our analysis helps shed light on potential biases in online recipe ratings and could be useful to food bloggers, nutritionists, or anyone curious about how healthiness affects perception.

 **Where the data came from:**
-We used two CSVs: `RAW_recipes.csv` and `RAW_interactions.csv`.
-These include thousands of recipes and user reviews going all the way back to 2008.
+We used two files from Food.com:

+* `RAW_recipes.csv`, which includes over 230,000 recipes with ingredients, cooking time, and nutrition information.
+* `RAW_interactions.csv`, which contains nearly 1 million user ratings and reviews, dating back to 2008.

+After merging and cleaning these datasets:

+* We analyzed a dataset of **83,782 recipes** and **13 columns**, each with an associated **average rating** based on user feedback.
+* Key columns we used in our analysis:

+  * `nutrition`: A list of values (as a string) containing calories, fat, sugar, etc.
+  * `avg_rating`: The average rating a recipe received (from 1.0 to 5.0).
+  * `is_unhealthy`: A binary column we created to label recipes as unhealthy if their calorie or sugar content exceeded a certain threshold.

-**Our main question:**
+**Our main question (framed for statistical testing):**

-Do healthy recipes get rated worse than unhealthy ones?
+> **Do unhealthy recipes receive higher average ratings than healthy ones?**

-- **Null Hypothesis (H₀):** There's no difference in average ratings between healthy and unhealthy recipes.
+* **Null Hypothesis (H₀):** There's no difference in average ratings between healthy and unhealthy recipes.
-- **Alternative Hypothesis (H₁):** Unhealthy recipes are rated higher than healthy ones.
+* **Alternative Hypothesis (H₁):** Unhealthy recipes are rated higher than healthy ones.

 ---